Winter driving tips

 - Abrasive material, such as sand or kitty litter, to help your car get unstuck from the snow/ice

 - A basic first aid kit in case of injuries

 What to do in an emergency

-If you find yourself in a car accident or ditch, follow these tips to keep you and your passengers safe.
+If you find yourself in an accident or ditch, follow these tips to keep you and your passengers safe.

-When in a multiple car accident, stay inside your vehicle until professional personnel tells you it’s safe, or unless you see signs of a fire.
-A good idea to keep in mind is, if your car slipped, it’s likely that other cars will too, so the best thing to do is to stay protected in your car from other sliding vehicles.
+When in a multiple car accident, stay inside your vehicle until professional personnel tells you it’s safe, or if you see signs of a fire.
+Keep in mind, if your vehicle slipped, it’s likely that others will too.
+The best thing to do is to stay protected in your vehicle from other sliding vehicles.

-Finally, whether you are in an accident or slide into a ditch, try and make sure your car can be seen.
-Put on all of your lights, inside and out, including your hazard warning lights, to create a better chance of others noticing your vehicle faster.
+Finally, whether you are in an accident or slide into a ditch, try and make sure your vehicle can be seen.
+Put on all of your lights, inside and out, to create a better chance of others noticing your vehicle sooner.

 Remember to include these crucial tips in employee training to prioritize the safety of employees during winter driving.